-- (a) The law of the jurisdiction of formation of an entity governs: - (1) the internal affairs of the entity; - (2) the liability that a person has as an interest holder or governor for a debt, obligation, or other liability of the entity; and - (3) the liability of a series of an unincorporated entity. - (b) A foreign entity is not precluded from registering to do business in this state because of any difference between the law of the entity's jurisdiction of formation and the law of this state. - (c) Registration of a foreign entity to do business in this state does not authorize the foreign entity to engage in any activities and affairs or exercise any power that a domestic entity of the same type may not engage in or exercise in this state.
+- (a) The law of the jurisdiction of formation of an entity governs: - (1) the internal affairs of the entity; - (2) the liability that a person has as an interest holder or governor for a debt, obligation, or other liability of the entity; and - (3) the liability of a series of a limited liability company, statutory trust, or other unincorporated entity. - (b) A foreign entity is not precluded from registering to do business in this state because of any difference between the law of the entity's jurisdiction of formation and the law of this state. - (c) Registration of a foreign entity to do business in this state does not authorize the foreign entity to engage in any activities and affairs or exercise any power that a domestic entity of the same type may not engage in or exercise in this state.

-Subsection (a) provides that the laws of the jurisdiction of formation of a foreign entity, rather than the laws of this State, govern both the internal affairs of the entity and the liability of its interest holders and governors for the obligations of the entity.
+Subsection (a) provides that the laws of the jurisdiction of formation of a foreign entity, rather than the laws of this state, govern both the internal affairs of the entity and the liability of its interest holders and governors for the obligations of the entity.

-Article 4 of the Uniform Statutory Trust Entity Act (2009) (Last Amended 2011) authorizes a statutory trust to create series.
-If series are properly created, a debt, obligation, or liability associated with the property of a particular series is enforceable only against property of that series, and not against the property of the trust generally or any other series thereof.
-Subsection (a)(3) respects that type of internal shield, not just in statutory trusts but also in any other form of unincorporated entity that is authorized to create series.
-If a state respects series in any type of entity, there is no reason not to recognize series in other types of entities as well.
+The limited liability company and statutory trust entity statutes of several states authorized those entities to create series.
+According to those statutes, if series are properly created, a debt, obligation, or liability associated with the property of a particular series is enforceable only against property of that series, and not against the property of the limited liability company or statutory trust entity generally or any other series thereof.
+Subsection (a)(3)

+respects that type of internal shield, not just in limited liability companies and statutory trust entities but also in any other form of unincorporated entity that is authorized to create series.
+Subsection (a)(3) does not address, however, the myriad of other unsettled issues pertaining to series.